Sheffield Shield: Exceptions

 Where the teams played an unequal number of games, their final points were calculated on a pro-rata basis.

-Matches were timeless (i.e. played to an outright result, weather and schedule permitting) up to 1926–27.
-A four-day time limit has applied since 1927–28.

-In 1940–41, however, the Sheffield Shield was not contested but ten first-class “friendly” matches were played between the States for patriotic funds; however financially these were unsuccessful.
+In 1940–41, however, the Sheffield Shield was not contested but ten first-class "friendly" matches were played between the States for patriotic funds; however financially these were unsuccessful.

-The Sheffield Shield was not contested during the 1941–42 Australian first-class season - instead an “Interstate Patriotic Competition” was held, with all proceeds going to the war effort.
+In the following season (1941–42), the Sheffield Shield again did not take place.
+Instead an "Interstate Patriotic Competition" was held, with all proceeds going to the war effort.
 Only one match was played (Queensland v NSW at the Gabba) before the competition was cancelled due to the Japanese attack on Pearl Harbor on December 7, 1941.

-Final

-Since 1982–83, the top two teams after the home and away rounds have met in a final, played over five days at the home ground of the top-ranked team.
-Between 1982–83 and 2017–18, in the event of a draw or tie, the Shield was awarded to the top-ranked team.
-Since the 2018–19 summer, in the event of a draw or tie, the team which scores more first innings bonus points, based on the system used in regular season matches, wins the Shield.
-No final was played in 2019–20 due to the COVID-19 pandemic.

 Points system

-A points system has been used since the 2014–15 season, and currently points are awarded for each match during the home and away season according to the following table.